Go back

 We had already been running the guest house for years, but only started opening in winter around 1958.
 It wasn’t ready for Christmas, so we only opened in February.
 One day, a German guest arrived with his dog.
 He had booked a room at the nearby Hotel Maria, but they didn’t accept pets at the time.

 We took him in and said, “Let’s begin.”
-From then on, we stayed open in winter as well, which meant that one sister could leave in summer, and the other in winter.
+From then on, we stayed open in winter as well.

-Godly: My very first time travelling was a few years before the Chesa Marchetta guest house opened—around 1951-1952—when I left for London to work in a private house.
+Godly: Around 1951-1952, I left for London to work in a private house.
 London was beautiful, not long after the war.

 I explored the city as much as I could, and I looked after three children, aged 11, 5, and 3 years old.

-I worked in the house.
+I worked in the house in Chelsea.
 The owner was Mr Evans, I believe he was a lawyer.

 Godly: It was my first flight—Zurich to London.